GHB, GBL or G is an industrial solvent that’s often…

 The site was horribly busy.
 The museum was cramped and our brains were addled.
 The dreams of romance, awe and enlightenment proved elusive.

 In the intervening decades, Athens upped its game on the Parthenon front and testimony to its pride, passion and expertise is the New Acropolis Museum.

 Robbed and flogged

 The perpetrator of this shady souveniring was Thomas Bruce, the 7th Earl of Elgin.
-He did the deal when Greece was under Ottoman control.
-After shipping the treasures home, Bruce got broke and flogged them to the British Government and they’ve been on display at the British Museum ever since.
+He did the deed whileGreece was under Ottoman control.
+After shipping the treasures home, Bruce got broke and flogged them to the British Government.
+They’ve been on display at the British Museum ever since.

-Designed by Swiss architect Bernard Tschumi in collaboration with Greek architect Michalis Fotiadis, The Acropolis Museum it’s a dazzling temple of modernity that soothes and serves in equal measure.
+Designed by Swiss architect Bernard Tschumi, in collaboration with Greek architect Michalis Fotiadis, The Acropolis Museum it’s a dazzling temple of modernity that soothes and serves in equal measure.

 It was hard not to bristle with shame on seeing the five Caryatids on the second floor.
-These are the spectacular marble divas who supported the Acropolis’s Erectheion building.
+These are the gorgeous marble divas who supported the Acropolis’s Erectheion building.
 There should be six of these sculptures in Athens, but their kidnapped sister currently lives a lonely life at the British Museum.